The New iRocker All-Around 11' vs. the Old Inflatable 11'

 The iRocker, runner up for our Best Buy award, was one of the easiest contenders to inflate.

 Ease of Transport

 The iRocker performed well in packability, with a well-designed backpack included.
 The board and all of the needed accessories easily fit inside, with room to spare and comfortable straps.
 However, this model does lack a front handle, which makes carrying with two people more difficult.
 It does, however, have an excellent middle handle.
-For a board that is easier to carry and a bit lighter, consider the Isle Explorer or the PEAK Inflatable for a lighter option.
+For a board that is easier to carry and a bit lighter, consider the Isle Explorer.

 Ease of Inflation